webex/spark-ios-sdk/README.md

     }
     ```
     11.3 Get more technical details about the [Containing App & Broadcast upload extension](https://github.com/webex/spark-ios-sdk/wiki/Implementation-Broadcast-upload-extension) and [Set up an App Group](https://github.com/webex/spark-ios-sdk/wiki/Set-up-an-App-Group)

+## Upgrade SDK 1.3.1 to 1.4.0 Breaking Changes
+1. Minimum Deployment Target: ~~8.0~~ => 10.0
+2. Support Swift Language Version: ~~3.0~~ => 4.0
+3. If you were using 'MediaRenderView', need to add 'import SparkSDK".
+4. If you were using 'MediaRenderView' class in storyboard, need to set view's module to 'SparkSDK'.

 ## License

 &copy; 2016-2018 Cisco Systems, Inc. and/or its affiliates.
 All Rights Reserved.